guttih/food-dispenser/README.md

 ## Design and Construction
-The development documents and the requirements specification documents can be found in the `docs` folder. and the first development document to read would be the [development].
+The development documents and the requirements specification documents can be found in the `docs` folder. and the first development document to read would be the [development] document.

 ### Project status Status